CalPERS says HP/Autonomy shareholder settlement needs more work

 A CalPERS representative could not immediately be reached for comment on Wednesday.
 Mark Molumphy, an attorney for the shareholders, said CalPERS is merely seeking confirmation that the amount of fees will be disclosed, "which will certainly be the case."

-HP announced an $8.8 billion (5.3 billion pounds) writedown in November 2012, just over a year after buying Autonomy, and linked more than $5 billion of that to accounting fraud and inflated financials by Autonomy executives.
+HP announced an $8.8 billion writedown in November 2012, just over a year after buying Autonomy, and linked more than $5 billion of that to accounting fraud and inflated financials by Autonomy executives.
 The British company and its executives have denied any wrongdoing.

 Under the terms of the settlement, shareholder attorneys agreed to drop all claims against HP's current and former executives, including Chief Executive Meg Whitman, board members and advisers to the company.
 The company also agreed to change the way it reviews potential mergers.